-Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted on an active market.
-The company's loans and receivables comprise: Bank accounts and cash and Debtors & other receivables.
+Financial assets and liabilities are non-derivative financial assets with fixed or determinable payments that are not quoted on an active market.
+The company's financial assets and liabilities comprise: Bank accounts and cash and Debtors & other receivables, Trade and other payables and Loans.

-Loans and receivables are initially measured at fair value and subsequently measured at amortised cost using the effective interest method, less impairment.
+Financial assets and liabilities are initially measured at fair value and subsequently measured at amortised cost using the effective interest method, less impairment.